 Apart from valuables, children are instructed to leave any items found, where they are.
 With this policy, children who lose items are able to return to where it has been left and reclaim the item.
 At the end of the day, items will be collected and placed in a lost property box in the office.
 Parents and children are welcome to check this box when trying to locate missing items.
-Please label all personal items and clothing using upper and lower case letters (e.g. Mary T rather than MARY T) as this makes it easier to re-unite items and owners.
+Please label all personal items and clothing.